Table of Contents

 MySQL also recognizes the ODBC syntax corresponding to the standard SQL syntax:

-{ d 'str
+{ d 'str' }

 MySQL uses the type keywords and the ODBC constructions to

-produce DATE
+produce DATE,

-, and
+TIME, and

-values, respectively,
+DATETIME values, respectively,

 including a trailing fractional seconds part if specified.
 The

-syntax produces a
+TIMESTAMP syntax produces a

-value in MySQL because
+DATETIME value in MySQL because

-has a range that more
+DATETIME has a range that more

 closely corresponds to the standard SQL

-type, which has a year
+TIMESTAMP type, which has a year

-range from 0001
+range from 0001 to 9999.

-(The MySQL TIMESTAMP
+(The MySQL TIMESTAMP year range

-is 1970
+is 1970 to 2038.)

 String and Numeric Literals in Date and Time Context.

-MySQL recognizes DATE
+MySQL recognizes DATE values in

 these formats: